Any person who keeps honeybees must register as a beekeeper every 12 months.

 All beekeepers must:

-- acknowledging that you have read and understood the latest PIRSA information on identifying Notifiable honeybee pests and diseases
+- acknowledge you have read and understood the latest PIRSA information on identifying Notifiable honeybee pests and diseases () and Condition of registration information on notifiable pests and diseases ()

-- keeping records of all specified biosecurity related management practices detailed in the Approval of the manner and form of records to be kept by beekeepers ()
+- keep records of all specified biosecurity related management practices detailed in the Approval of the manner and form of records to be kept by beekeepers ()

 - a third party audit report pass result undertaken on hives you own and completed within the 24 months preceding your registration expiry date - if participating in a Chief Inspector of Stock biosecurity approved quality assurance program (), or